-- Cantor Gloth will contact you to schedule individual Bar/Bat Mitzvah sessions.
+- □ The Cantor will contact you to schedule individual Bar/Bat Mitzvah sessions.
 Parents and student are invited to the first session together.
-Afterwards, the student will begin meeting weekly with our Bar/Bat Mitzvah tutor, Cantor Linda Sue Sohn. - □ Speak with Linda Rosenburg, Event Coordinator, regarding reserving spaces for a reception and/or evening affair, as well as Shabbat morning Kiddush luncheon. - ☐ Hire caterer, photographer, entertainment, etc. - □ Reserve block of hotel rooms for guests, if needed. - Bring dues current.
+Afterwards, the student will begin meeting weekly with our Bar/Bat Mitzvah tutor. - □ Start tracking Shabbat service attendance and begin thinking about a Mitzvah Project to be eligible to receive the Chai Award. - □ Speak with Melissa Rudman, Executive Director, regarding reserving spaces for a reception and/or evening affair, as well as Shabbat morning Kiddush luncheon. - □ Hire caterer, photographer, entertainment, etc. - □ Reserve block of hotel rooms for guests, if needed. - □ Bring dues current.